matluuk/IoT-miniproject-2-device/README.md

 Instructions of how to flash the application to the Thingy:91 can be found [here](https://academy.nordicsemi.com/flash-instructions-for-the-thingy91/).

-# TODO:
+# Future features/fixes to be developed

-Location
+## Location module
-- Only time, latitude, longitude, altitude and accuracy is sent to cloud - Add method, search_time, satellites_tracked, location method, speed and heading.
+- Only time, latitude, longitude, altitude and accuracy is sent to cloud - Add following information to location data: location_method, search_time, satellites_tracked, speed and heading.
 - Implement location timeout.
-One attempt is in comments as it didn't work.
+One attempt is commented, as it didn't work.

-## Other
-- Move structs to codec.h
-- Take EDRx to use instead of PSM, if active wait time is smaller than a treshold value for example 10 min

 ## Sensors module
     - implement sensors module
+    - Features considered to sensors module
-    - Battery level
+        - Battery level measurement
         - Movement detection
-    - temperature
+        - temperature measurement

-## Cloud
+## Cloud module
 - Only the most recent location data is sent to the cloud - Add queue for location data
 - Implement better way to get device config from cloud.
 Currently It is fetched every time data is sent.

-## LEDs
+## Led module
 - Implement led sate: LED_STATE_ERROR_SYSTEM_FAULT
 - Implement led sate: LED_STATE_CLOUD_SENDING_DATA
-- Add queue for led states so that time of a led state can be specified.
+- Add queue for led states - This would allow predefined time for one led state

-## New features
+## Other
+- Move structs to codec.h
+- Take EDRx to use instead of PSM, if active wait time is smaller than a treshold value for example 10 min
 - Command interface between cloud and device for commands such:
     - reset device
-    - start location search
     - turn leds on/off

 ## Testing

-- Verify that location timeout is set properly
+- There are currently no tests for the applicaiton.
+All testing is done manually.